infinum/webpack-asset-pipeline/README.md

 webpack-rails-manifest-plugin
 ==============================

-A missing link to Webpack and Ruby on Rails integration.
+A missing link for the asset pipeline alternative with Webpack.

 [![Build Status](https://semaphoreci.com/api/v1/infinum/webpack-rails-manifest-plugin/branches/master/shields_badge.svg)](https://semaphoreci.com/infinum/webpack-rails-manifest-plugin) [![npm version](https://badge.fury.io/js/webpack-rails-manifest-plugin.svg)](https://badge.fury.io/js/webpack-rails-manifest-plugin)

 This plugin can be used to flush a list of your assets to a `manifest.json` file and replace the asset pipeline.

-## Rails

-Requiring assets in Rails will be a bit different and needs some configuration.
-Read our [Rails helper documentation](documentation/rails.md).

 ## Usage